zohar-israel/rQuery/README.md

 A State Orchestration Bridge for react, inspired by jQuery.
 Bridges the gap between siblings, decedent and ancestor components.

- Wouldn`t it be awesome if yould just write:
+ Wouldn`t it be awesome to just write:

 ```
 R$("<jQuery style selector>").setState({key: value})